~ The best wines are the ones we drink with friends ~

 The classic red grape of the Beaujolais region of France, and also grown in California, gamay possesses a super fruity, grapey flavor not unlike melted black cherry Jello.
 The wine is often at its best served slightly chilled.

 The most widely planted grape in Bordeaux, merlot, a red grape, is also grown in most of the same places as cabernet sauvignon.
 And in fact, the two are often blended.
 Because merlot in general has somewhat less tannin than cabernet sauvignon, it often feels softer on the palate.
-Its flavors often run to mocha and boysenberry.
+Merlot is often thought to be easiest red wine to drink with it’s fruit flavors of plums, blackberries, boysenberry, as well as mocha.

 One of the white grapes of the pinot family that includes pinot grigio (also white) and the red grapes pinot noir and pinot meunier.
 While some pinot blanc can be found interspersed with chardonnay in the vineyards of Burgundy, the grape is more renowned in Alsace.
 In North America, California boasts several top producers of pinot blanc, though the grape is not widely grown.
 Pinot blanc often has flavors similar to chardonnay, though the wine is generally lighter in body and somewhat more delicate.